Weekly Columns and Op-Eds

 It is completely mind-boggling that amidst an energy and supply chain crisis, President Biden would remove a source of power and transportation for an entire region.
 Yet, just last week, the White House updated their blog with a post about doing just that: breaching the four Lower Snake River Dams.

 This week, President Biden will stand before a joint session of Congress to give his annual State of the Union Address.
 He’s likely to talk about Russia’s unprovoked attack against Ukraine spurred by Putin’s desire to recreate the Soviet Union.
 He’ll probably mention his response through sanctions, and how we stand with our NATO allies.
+What our president won’t mention?
+How his own, drastic energy policies helped us get here.

 The past few years have been tough, confusing, isolating.
 In a word?
 Uncertain.